Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 Two systems are compatible if they can appropriately integrate and exchange data.

 A different example of compatibility can be with OS platforms or hardware.
-An application is compatible with certain Operating Systems or platforms if it can be successfully deployed on them.
+An application is compatible with certain Operating Systems or platforms if it can be successfully deployed.

 A good solution design does not limit itself to working only with specific software, hardware, or message types.
 Use industry-standard messaging and data transmission protocols to integrate with similar third-party systems.

 You typically want to build a product or feature as quickly as possible to benefit from any windows of opportunity in the market.
-You are also limited by a specific budget.
+A specific budget also limits you.